ElectricNightOwl/ArmSwinger/README.md

 #### Prevent Wall Clip - Min Angle To Trigger
 Only if Prevent Wall Clip is enabled.
 Sets the minimum angle a "wall" should be in order to trigger Prevent Wall Clip if the headset collides with it.
 0 is flat ground, 90 degree is a straight up wall.
 This prevents rewinds from happening if the headset is placed on the physical floor and the headset collides with the virtual floor.

-#### Prevent Wall Clip - Speed Penalty Coefficient
-Only if Prevent Wall Clip is enabled.
-When players arm swing directly into the wall, their speed will be multiplied by this amount for preventWallClipSpeedPenaltyTime seconds.
-This helps prevent judder while Prevent Wall Clip is active, and prevents the player from seeing through geometry.
-Setting this to 1.0 disables the feature entirely.

-#### Prevent Wall Clip - Speed Penalty Time
-Only if Prevent Wall Clip is enabled.
-Sets the amount of time in seconds the player's arm swinging speed will be reduced while wall clipping.
-Each contact with the wall will reset the timer to this value.

 ### Prevent Climbing Settings
 #### Prevent Climbing
 Prevents the player from climbing walls and steep slopes.